hyperledger/fabric/docs/source/peer_ledger_snapshot.md

 Successfully got pending snapshot requests [1000]
 ```

 When a snapshot has been generated for a particular block height, the pending request for that block height will no longer appear in the list.
-You can also verify that a snapshot has been created successfully by looking at the peer logs or by checking the expected location of the snapshot, `{snapshotsFolder}/completed/{channelName}/{lastBlockNumberInSnapshot}` under the directory defined by the `peer.fileSystemPath` in the peer's `core.yaml`.
+You can also verify that a snapshot has been created successfully by looking at the peer logs.

+Snapshots will be written to a directory based on the `core.yaml` `ledger.snapshots.rootDir` property.
+Completed snapshots are written to a subdirectory based on the channel name and block number of the snapshot: `{ledger.snapshots.rootDir}/completed/{channelName}/{lastBlockNumberInSnapshot}`.
+If the `ledger.snapshots.rootDir` property is not specified in the core.yaml, then the default value is `{peer.fileSystemPath}/snapshots`.

 To delete a snapshot request, simply exchange `submitrequest` with `cancelrequest`.
 For example: